XudongOliverShen/2021-fair-representation/README.md

 In learning gender-blind face representations with pretext loss ArcFace, we find it helpful to use MMD regularization twice each iteration, as line 133-141 from `lib/VGGFace2/process_train.py` shows.
 One is on the batch of training instances.
 Another is on 1024 randomly sampled entities' representation from ArcFace.

-**Trained models**: All five trained Sphere20 neural models---with which we report mean and std in paper---can be found at `checkpoints/VGGFace2`.
+**Trained models**: All five trained Sphere20 models---with which we report mean and std in paper---can be found at `checkpoints/VGGFace2`.
 Two notes are in order: 1) face images need to be cropped and aligned in the same way the training data is preprocessed.
 2) the model returns unnormalized face vectors, which does not necessarily anonymize gender.
 An additional l2 normalization is required before use.

 ## Implementation of Maximum Mean Discrepancy as fair regularizer
 To some who may find it useful, our implementation of MMD with rational quadratic kernel as a fair regularizer is follows.